Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

 Overhead storage is often overlooked because the preference is to keep everything at eye level or just within reach, for convenience.
-But, there are many items that only need to be accessed few times a year.
-Think seasonal sports equipment, decorations, party favors or extra linens for occassional visitors.
+But, there are many items that only need to be accessed a few times a year.
+Think seasonal sports equipment, decorations, party favors or extra linens for occasional visitors.
 So why do you want them taking up valuable space the rest of the time?

 To store these items, look to your basement or garage, where you can add overhead storage.
 Many garages already feature storage options like built-in shelving and cabinets around the perimeter, few take advantage of the empty space above the vehicles.
 Many home improvement stores carry ceiling-mounted storage units that come ready for installation.

 Multi-use, convertible and mobile furniture units are a great way to add more storage space to your home.
-Just imagine a mobile furniture cart that stores all the extra appliances you don’t use on a regular basis, but that you can easily roll out of a closet or pantry, when you need it.
+Just imagine a mobile furniture cart that stores all the extra appliances you don’t use on a regular basis, but that you can easily roll out of a closet or pantry when you need it.